Lyalpha/ifuanal/docs/tutorial.rst

 Create a new instance
 ---------------------

-For this example MUSE science verification data of the target **NGC2906** will be analysed.
+For this example MUSE science verification data of the target **NGC 2906** will be analysed.

 ::